 Students meet with their tutors for 1-3 classroom hours (50 minutes) each week, at a mutually convenient time.
 Depending on a student’s level in Russian, their tutoring may take place in small groups, with other Russian Flagship students, or students may have both small-group and individual tutoring.
-In Spring 2019, tutoring will begin the week of January 28 and will continue through the last full week of classes, the week of April 29.
-There will be no tutoring during the week of spring break, March 18-24.
+In Fall 2019, tutoring will begin the week of September 16 and will continue through the last full week of classes, the week of December 9.
+There will be no tutoring during the week of Thanksgiving break, November 25-December 1.

 Tutoring sessions may be held in 315 Bradley Memorial Building or another location.

 Students are responsible for coming prepared to tutoring sessions with ideas for topics to discuss or aspects of Russian language to practice.
 Tutoring sessions should be primarily driven by students; they are not independent study or formalized courses for which their tutors will prepare lesson plans.

 Students should give their tutor 24-hours written notice if they need to reschedule a tutoring session in a given week.
 In case of emergency, or on less than 24-hours notice, students should contact both their tutor and Laura Marshall, program coordinator, by e-mail.
 When possible, make-up sessions for missed tutoring should be rescheduled within the same week.